OfficeDev/Office-Addin-Scripts/packages/office-addin-mock/README.md

 ## Examples

-1. Mocking example to a function using Office-js:
+1. Testing a function that calls an Office-js API:

 ```Typescript
 import { OfficeMockObject } from "office-addin-mock";